munificent/magpie/doc/site/markdown/language/flow-control.markdown

 * `nothing` is not truthy.
 * All other objects are truthy.

 However, this behavior isn't fixed.
 Truthiness is determined by sending a `true?` message to the object.
 The value returned by that is used to determine if a condition is met or not.
-So, if you define your own type, you can control how it behaves when used in a conditional expression by simply defining `true?` to do what you want.
+So, if you define your own class, you can control how it behaves when used in a conditional expression by simply defining `true?` to do what you want.
 (To avoid the [turtles-all-the-way-down](http://en.wikipedia.org/wiki/Turtles_all_the_way_down) problem, the result from `true?` *does* have a fixed interpretation: a boolean `true` is the only truthy value.)

 When reading the rest of this section, understand that any time a condition is evaluated, there is an implicit call to `true?` inserted.
 So this: